 SCREEN FREE ACTIVITIES

-For this year’s celebration, CCFC has partnered with Every Child a Reader (ECAR), the hosts of Children’s Book Week, also taking place April 30 – May 6.
-Children’s Book Week hosts free public events in libraries and bookstores, and CCFC and ECAR have created resources for hosting both weeks together, including joint pledge cards in English and Spanish and a list of children’s books about unplugging from digital devices.
+For this year’s celebration, CCFC has partnered with Every Child a Reader, the host of Children’s Book Week, which is also taking place April 29-May 5.
+Children’s Book Week is celebrating its 100th anniversary this year, and is marking its centennial celebration with free readings and book-related events in libraries and bookstores across the country.
+CCFC and Every Child a Reader have created resources for hosting both weeks together, including joint reading pledge cards in English, Spanish, and French, and a list of children’s books about unplugging from digital devices.